1. Development of kittens

 -

 When the kittens are 8 weeks old, the final eye color is generally already clearly visible.
-However, the eye color can become even more intense up to the fifth month.
+However, up to the fifth month, the eye color can become even more intense.

 -